linode/docs/docs/guides/platform/api/upgrade-linode-cli-to-python3/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'The Linode Command Line Interface (CLI) can be supported by both Python 2.x and Python 3.x, however As Python 2 has reached an end of life it is recommended that users upgrade to Python 3 as soon as they are able.
-This guide outlines the simplest methods for upgrading python and the Linode CLI.'
+description: "The Linode Command Line Interface (CLI) can be supported by both Python 2.x and Python 3.x, however As Python 2 has reached an end of life it is recommended that users upgrade to Python 3 as soon as they are able.
+This guide outlines the simplest methods for upgrading python and the Linode CLI."
 keywords: ["api","linode api", "cli", "linode cli", "python cli"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2022-01-14
 modified_by:
   name: Linode
-title: 'Upgrade the Linode CLI to use Python 3'
+title: "Upgrade the Linode CLI to use Python 3"
 published: 2022-01-14
 external_resources:
  - '[Linode API Documentation](https://developers.linode.com)'
 tags: ["linode platform"]
 ---

 ## In This Guide